 Members will be pleased to hear that Matt Williams' book entitled was published in early June 2017.
 Members will recollect that Matt has given us a couple of very interesting talks in 2014 and 2016 on this general theme.
 He indicated on both occasions that a book on the topic was in preparation.

-Annual General Meeting 2018 NES AGM 2018 was held on Monday 26th March 2018.
-It was split into two parts.
+Annual General Meeting 2019 NES AGM 2018 was held on Monday 6th May 2019.
+As with usual practice the AGM was made up of two parts.
 The first dealing with the management of the Society

 and the second consisted of several short presentations.

 Three important bits of news.
 Firstly, after a unanimous vote, Donard de Cogan was elected President for 2019-2020.
 The second piece of news is that, given the state of the Society Finances, the Treasurer, recommended that annual subscription rates remain the same as for 2018-2019.
 These rates will be listed in Yearbook 2019-2020 that will be sent to existing Members this coming September.
 The third is that the Meeting agreed, by a unaminous vote, to amend the Society's Constitution and its Rules of Governance.
 A link to these can be found on the Society Home page

 There were three talks in the second part of the Meeting.
 The first talk was by Keith Longmore on the German 'Krupp' family and their influence on modern history; a bizarre bunch they turned out to be.
 Past President Tony Meacock followed with a very intriguing talk on pathways to fatal accidents; using as a case study of keel failure on a racing yacht as an exemplar.
 The Meeting was brought to a clure by Past President.
 John Rant, who told us about church bells; how they are made, how they are hung and what they can and can't do.
 Back to index